RedIdahoan/CL-Tile/README.md

 How To Run this Program:

 I'll eventually compile and make an executable of this program when it's "finished", that is, when it can run without an error springing up.
-I will not be providing support on a windows setup (unless I get a patreon setup or something to that effect).
+I will not be providing support on a windows setup for the time being.

 1. Install a LISP Implementation - I use sbcl (sbcl should be available through your package manager)
 2. Install quicklisp